Kraethor/Pi_Updates/RaspyJack/README.md

 - The `rtw_8812au` module is part of the `rtw88` driver family, which is the modern in-kernel replacement for the old out-of-tree Realtek drivers.
 - As of kernel 6.14+, the RTL8812AU is fully supported in-kernel with no extra steps needed.
 If/when the Pi Foundation ships a 6.14 kernel for Trixie, this setup can be removed and the adapter will work plug and play.
-- The AR9271 (TP-Link TL-WN722N v1) requires no driver setup and works out of the box, but is limited to 2.4GHz only.
 - The AWUS036ACH supports both 2.4GHz and 5GHz, making it the better choice for wardriving with WDGWars.